One-week Northern Europe by train itinerary

 There are also various rail passes available through InterRail (for European residents) and Eurail (for non-European residents), which cover individual countries or the whole region and are valid for different periods of time, varying from four days to three months.

 The Northern Europe by train itinerary involves four travel days across two countries, so the best option is the Global Pass for 4 travel days within 1 month.
-This costs €246 for adults, €185 for youths (aged 12–27) or €221 for seniors (aged 60+) in second class.
+This costs €283 for adults, €212 for youths (aged 12–27) or €255 for seniors (aged 60+) in second class.

-As well as the pass, you also need to pay an extra compulsory reservation fee in some countries and for certain trains – usually high-speed or sleeper services.
-For this trip, the reservation fees come to €98–€104, depending on what time of year you’re travelling.
-This is broken down as below, meaning the overall railpass cost starts from €344.
+As well as the pass, you also need to pay an extra compulsory reservation fee in some countries and for certain trains – usually high-speed trains, sleeper services or special services like the Bernina Express.
+For this trip, the extra fees come to €128/€132, broken down as below, meaning the overall railpass cost starts from €415.

-- Amsterdam > Bruges: €22
+- Amsterdam > Bruges: €24

-- Bruges > Paris: €27
+- Bruges > Paris: €29

-- Paris > Chur: €29
+- Paris > Chur: €31

-- The Bernina Express: CHF 20–26 (€20–26)
+- The Bernina Express: CHF 40/44 (€44/48)

-Reservations can be made at any train station or online through the InterRail/Eurail reservations service for a fee of €2 (except for the Bernina Express which must be reserved through Rhaetian Railway).
-I’ve recommended the quickest and easiest routes.
-But you can often avoid reservation fees by taking local trains which usually don’t require reservations – though they’re likely to be slower and involve more changes along the way.
+I’ve recommended the quickest and easiest routes in this itinerary.
+But you can often avoid reservation fees by taking regional trains which usually don’t require reservations or advance booking – though they’re likely to be slower with more changes along the way.

 How to book